Loading required package: sf

 tmap_arrange(m1, m2, m3)

-Testing differnt ways of adjusting for multiple testing
+Testing different ways of adjusting for multiple testing

 m1 <- tm_shape(covidKreise) +